jorgegarciadev/totpy/README.md

 ### Totp class

-This can be imported in your project and used. this is the source code:
+This can be imported in your project and used.
+This is the source code:

 ```python
 class Totp(object):